Chiamablessing/simple_shell/README.md

 **InteractIive Mode (Version 1.0.0)**

-* Implement the setenv and unsetenv built-in commands. setenv initializes a new environment variable, or modify an existing one and should print something on stderr on failure **(Comm and syntax: setenv VARIABLE VALUE)**. unsetenv remove an environment variable and should print something on stderr on failure **(Command syntax: unsetenv VARIABLE)**.
+* Implement the setenv and unsetenv built-in commands. setenv initializes a new environment variable, or modify an existing one and should print something on stderr on failure (**Comm and syntax**: setenv VARIABLE VALUE). unsetenv remove an environment variable and should print something on stderr on failure **(Command syntax: unsetenv VARIABLE)**.

 * Implement the built-in command cd (Command syntax: _cd DIRECTORY_). cd changes the current directory of the process.
 If no argument is given to cd, the command must be interpreted like cd $HOME and handle te command cd -.
 Remember to update the environment variable PWD when you change directory